stanobox/squeezeLine/documentation/milestones.md

 * **Qtcreator**

 These were discarded:
-* C/C++ for Visual Studio Code // no particular reason
+* C/C++ for Visual Studio Code // for no particular reason
 * vim // too "bare metal" to start learning C++